Tanvir0234/Tanvir0234/README.md

 I'm passionate about all things JavaScript.
 I work hard , I care about writing clean code and I genuinely love to learn .
 I'm currently for the right opportunity to work in an environment that will help me progress into a full stack role.

-Skills:  REACT / JS / HTML / CSS/ C#.Net
+Skills:  REACT JS/ JS / HTML / CSS/Python/Django

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python-django
 - 💬 Ask me about Wev Development